ThinkDataEd/curriculum/docs/vocabulary/unit1.md

 ### joint (relative) frequency

 !!! note ""
-    a fraction that tells you how many members of of a group have a particular characteristic
+    a fraction that tells you how many members of a group have a particular characteristic

 ### left-hand rule